 Take a look at the RequestType class.
 It was designed to contain different aspects

 of a request; the combination of these aspects represents a specific request type.

 For instance, if this class contains both

-my_erp aspect to this request type, this means that such request type represents REST API specially designed for the integration with “My ERP” system and it is based on the JSON:API specifications.
-If, for example, you have two types of REST API, one that conforms the JSON:API specification and another one that conforms the GraphQL specification, then the RequestType object may contain
+my_erp aspect to this request type, it means that it represents REST API specially designed for the integration with the “My ERP” system and is based on the JSON:API specifications.
+If, for example, you have two types of REST API, one that conforms to the JSON:API specification and another one that conforms to the GraphQL specification, then the RequestType object may contain

 json_api for JSON:API requests and

 graphql for GraphQL requests.